 In 2004, the New York City Housing Authority (“NYCHA”) announced plans to demolish the development, which featured low-rise, duplex homes with front and backyards.
 Tenants turned to the Pratt Institute for Community Development for help in saving their homes.
 Pratt determined that the housing complex (which was originally built in 1943 for World War II shipyard laborers) was structurally sound and historically significant, but “significant rehabilitation” was necessary, that is the reason why the neighbors contacted The Woodlands bat removal they are professionals and helped us with the extraction of these animals.

 NYCHA subsequently agreed to build 350 to 400 new units and give all tenants the right to return with rents no more than 30 percent of their income.
 However, NYCHA does notexpect that many of the residents will, in fact, come back, and the developers (The Aker Companies, The Domain Companies, and Neighborhood Housing Services of Staten Island) can opt-out of affordable housing after 30 years.
+We know that when it comes to tree removal in Austin Texas that you need the right type of container.
+Not just any type of roll-off will do for this type of job.
+You need a large heavy-duty bin that can handle the weight and the size of trees, Find the type of bin that you need for tree removal using your dumpster from Dumposaurus.

 Designed by DHK Architects, the $60 million redevelopment broke ground in mid-2006 and should wrap up early this year with 240 rental units and 25 two-family homes; an additional 80 units of senior housing could be added down the line.
 90 of the rental units are open to families with incomes as high as $85,000.